Without doubt, Noel Hill and Tony Linnane are two

 Jack Lynch meets Claremen Noel hill and Tony Linnane

-My first experience of the music of Noel Hill and Tony Linnane was
+My first experience of the music of Noel Hill and Tony Linnane

-(fiddle), along with Peter Browne, had augmented a Bothy
+and Tony (fiddle), along with Peter Browne, had augmented a Bothy

 set in the absence of an ailing Matt Molloy.

-Besides playing a few memorable spots at The Meeting Place, the duo joined
+Besides playing a few memorable spots at The Meeting Place, the

-much acclaimed 'Iron Behind The Velvet' album.
+recording Christy's much acclaimed 'Iron Behind The Velvet' album.

 of the other band members - Andy Irvine, Gabriel McKeon, Jimmy

 atmosphere of the album.

 Their recent recording debut on Tara, 'Noel Hill and Tony Linnane

 and arresting style of the duo.
 Tony and Noel are billed to play

-support on what promises to be a highlight
+support on what promises to be a highlight of the traditional

-and their spot at the Lisdoonvarna festival in July should bring the and
+spot at the Lisdoonvarna festival in July should bring the and

 their album the even wider attention they deserve.